Skip to Main Content

 Southern Styria's wine routes are more associated with Buschenschank stops and Schilcher poured under vine-covered terraces than with Michelin-starred tasting menus.
 That contrast is precisely what makes Ehrenhausen an interesting location for a restaurant of this calibre.
 In a village where the rhythm is agricultural and the architecture is low-slung and provincial, Die Weinbank Restaurant occupies a room that signals seriousness the moment you step inside: warm wood, clean modern lines, and wine bottles arranged not as decoration but as a kind of manifesto.
 The room is small.
 That is the point.

 The relationship between regional wine culture and fine dining in Austria has deepened considerably over the past two decades.
 The country's wine regions, particularly Styria and the Wachau, have developed cellar programs sophisticated enough to anchor a restaurant's identity around them rather than treating wine as an afterthought to the food.
 Die Weinbank represents one of the more disciplined expressions of that model.
-Here the food and wine programs are designed in parallel, with a sommelier operation that Star Wine List ranked first in Austria in both 2024 and 2025, alongside rankings in second and third position across multiple prior years.
-A cellar holding over 35,000 bottles across more than 4,000 labels is not assembled to impress on paper; it is assembled to solve pairing problems at a level most restaurants cannot reach.
+Here the food and wine programs are designed in parallel, with a sommelier operation that Star Wine List ranked first in Austria in 2024 and 2025.
+A cellar holding over 35,000 bottles across more than 4,000 labels anchors the pairing program.

 The Creative Menu Format and Its Southern Styrian Context